Retemia: Early years, generalist profile

 The network was created in 1988 under the ownership of businessman Giorgio Mendella following the buying of the Elefante TV network from which the network took its place, it had a discrete coverage in the Italian peninsula thanks to around twenty affiliated stations.
 It broadcast from 3200 km2 studios in the city of Lucca.
 The channel initially offered a generalist schedule with entertainment programs such as Il gioco di Retemia, A domanda risponde and La sfida, news and current affairs such as Sala stampa oltre la notizia and Wip - World Important Person, as well as the health program Ciak Medicina and sports segments such as Zona Cesarini.
 Some Latin American telenovelas were also broadcast.
 Pornographic actress Moana Pozzi also had a program on the channel, Frutto proibito.
 One of its peculiarities was a live hour-long home shopping program, Primomercato.
 Each week, Mendella offered in his daily program the chance to buy shares in his other assets, such as a hotel under construction, a computer factory, an insurance company or even a publishing company.
 In January 1990, its overnight arrangement with Super Channel ended.

 In a rare coup, the network secured the exclusive rights to Inter Milan's matches in 1989, for the sum of 800 million liras, surpassing competitors RAI and Fininvest.
-Mendella was eyeing for the presidency of Torino and Fiorentina.
-The Gulf War prompted the network to extend its news operation with daily half-hour updates on the development of the war, being replaced after its conclusion with Primo Piano, a daily newscast.
+Mendella was eyeing the presidency of Torino and Fiorentina.
+The Gulf War prompted the network to extend its news operation with daily half-hour updates on the development of the war, being replaced after its conclusion by Primo Piano, a daily newscast.